VMois/dask-k8s-chart/README.md

 ## Description

-The Helm chart for simple and fast setup of auto-scaling [Dask](https://github.com/dask/distributed) cluster on Kubernetes for scientific computations.
+The Helm chart for simple and fast setup of auto-scaling [Dask](https://github.com/dask/distributed) cluster on Kubernetes.

 This project is created with help of: